volkanagun/WebCollectives/README.md

   -crawler
     -sites

-Other than codes a resources folder is required to run the program.
+Other than codes a resources folder (i.e. link: [resources](resources/)) is required to run the program.
 The required folders in resources folder are as follows.

 - resources
   - selenium